Event

 Påskris, also known as the Swedish Easter tree, are usually birch or willow twigs gathered and decorated with feathers and hand-painted eggs.
 Or you can use a convenient bush or tree.
 Like decorating the Christmas tree, this is a tradition to do with the little ones in your life.

 Swedish Easter is designed to be a delightful experience for children and the American Swedish Institute shares that belief by curating a unique Easter weekend experience.
-ASI’s Youth & Family program designed a preschool program on April 7, Easter Witches, Feathers, and Fun, for young children to learn these Swedish Easter customs through storytelling, exploration, and craft.
+ASI’s Youth & Family program designed a preschool program, Easter Witches, Feathers, and Fun, for young children to learn these Swedish Easter customs through storytelling, exploration, and craft.

 Swedish Culture